TerikaJ/azure-network-protocols/README.md

 _Note: The 'ping' tool within the Command Prompt (cmd) / PowerShell uses protocol ICMPv4._
 - Minimize the virtual machine window; Navigate back to the Azure Portal.
-- Go to VM2's Overview page and copy the PRIVATE IP address (this example uses **10.0.0.5**).
+- Go to VM2's Overview page and copy the PRIVATE IP address (this example uses **10.0.0.6**).
-- Return to VM2, press the Windows Key/Button and seach for "CMD" or "PowerShell".
+- Return to VM2, press the Windows Key/Button and search for "CMD" or "PowerShell".
-- Type in `ping -t <Private IP address>` (this example would use command **ping -t 10.0.0.5**).
+- Type in `ping -t <Private IP address>` (this example uses command **ping -t 10.0.0.6**).
-  - On Wireshark, you should be able to see the results of packets being perpetually sent and received.
+  - Observing Wireshark, you should see an infinite reply from 10.0.0.6.
 <p align="center">
 <img width="775" alt="Screen Shot 2024-04-06 at 6 13 01 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/e6599114-2602-4bfa-9337-baeb0a4c5b5a">
 <img width="1521" alt="Screen Shot 2024-04-06 at 6 14 19 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/7516e8a8-837e-4c9f-973c-6ffd63637f6b">
 </p>

-_While that is infinitely pinging, we'll try to deny those packets and observe what happens next:_
+_While the infinite ping is taking place, we'll attempt to deny the reply ping and observe what happens next:_
-- Minimize the virtual machine to the Azure Portal.
+- Minimize the virtual machine and navigate back to the Azure Portal.
 - In the Search Box at the top header, type and select "Network Security Groups".
-- Click on "VM2-nsg".
+- Click "VM2-nsg".
-- Go to "Inbound security rules".
+- Navigate to "Inbound security rules".
 - Click "Add"
 <p align="center">
 <img width="439" alt="Screen Shot 2024-04-06 at 6 16 00 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/82a13686-c962-4ede-bd5b-5ded74c84543">